axel358/smartdock/README.md

 # smartdock
-A dock for Android x86
+A launcher for Android x86

-This projects is a dock for Android x86 to ease user navigation.
+This project is a launcher for Android x86 to ease user navigation.

 The project itself was created using AIDE on Android x86.
 To build just clone the project and import it to AIDE.